pruthvi247/vnr-portfolio/README.md

 - Ensure faces are clearly visible and well-lit
 - Maintain consistent aspect ratios as specified
 - Optimize images for web (compress without losing quality)
-- Use authentic photos that represent Indian political context
+- Use authentic photos that represent Indian and Andhrapradesh political context

 ## 🌐 Customization